 The more popular ingredients that can be used aside from Spam include fish, chicken, scrambled egg, hot dogs, and tuna salad.

 There are limitless possibilities: you just need to use your imagination.
 I have seen musubi with braised beef and ginger being served in some fusion restaurants.
-There is also such a thing as vegan musubi that has black hijiki seaweed, tofu, and shiitake mushrooms as some of the ingredients.
+There is also such a thing as vegan musubi that has black hijiki seaweed, tofu, and shiitake mushrooms for the ingredients.

 If you want to go minimalist, you can do so by having your musubi go without any topping.
 Simply sprinkle the rice with furikake or umeboshi sour pickled plum.